igorpnk/ADtoTopor/README.md

 # ADtoTopor
-Data organization on the printed circuit board between AltiumDesigner and TopoR
+Data organization on the printed circuit board between AltiumDesigner and TopoR.

-On development stage!

-Start procedure Main!
+Stage of testing!

 1) Open in Altium Designer "ADtoToporScript.PrjScr".